yashvakil/NLPCosmosQA/README.md

 2. Ran the DistilBERT code on local system.
 3. Read the [LSTMJump](https://arxiv.org/pdf/1704.06877.pdf), and [SkimRNN](https://arxiv.org/abs/1711.02085) to find ways to augment the information used as the input to the BERT model.
 4. Formualized idea to make changes in DistilBERT using the analysis of Base BERT model to reach conclusion faster.
-5. Currently conducting Error Analysis on the output of the model.
+5. Currently conducting Error Analysis on the output of the BERT and DistilBERT model .
 6. Planning to implement multiway attention model of [CosmosQA](https://arxiv.org/abs/1909.00277) for DistilBERT
 7. Looking to make changes in the model apart from data augmentation to increase accuracy.
 8. Completed my part of the the Error Analysis on Roberta-large's predictions.